 Cover crops for the garden is an often overlooked way to improve the vegetable garden.
 Oftentimes, people consider the time between late fall to winter to early spring to be a time where the vegetable garden space is wasted.
-We think that our gardens rest during this time, but this is not the case at all.
-During cold weather, there is something you can be doing to help improve your garden for next year and this is by using cover crops.
+We think our gardens rest during this time, but this is not the case at all.
+During cold weather, there’s something you can be doing to help improve your garden for next year and this is by using cover crops.

 What is a Cover Crop?

 A cover crop is anything that is planted in order to literally “cover” a piece of land that is not in use.
 Cover crops are used for a wide variety of reasons, from green manure to soil improvement to weed control.
 For the home gardener, the question of where to plant cover crops comes down to what part of your garden will be empty during the cold weather.

 Cover crops are most often planted as green manure.
 Nitrogen fixing cover crops are much like sponges that soak up nitrogen as well as other nutrients that might otherwise be lost to weeds or washed away by rain and snow melt.
 Even non-nitrogen fixing plants will help to ensure that many of the nutrients in the soil can be returned to the soil when the plants are tilled under in the spring.

 Cover crops are also a wonderful way to help maintain and even improve the condition of your soil.
 While planted, cover crops prevent erosion by holding the top soil in place.
 They also help reduce soil compaction and help the beneficial organisms in the soil, like worms and bacteria, to flourish.
 When the cover crops are worked back into the soil, the organic material they provide increases how well the soil can hold onto water and nutrients.